brmccrary/nuvo_simple/README.md

 * Unmute All Zones (nuvo_simple.unmute_all)
 * All Zones Off (nuvo_simple.all_off)

+##### Speaker group management:
+The media player entities support join/unjoin to make speaker groups.
+This has only been tested using the Mini Media Player, but ideally should support other methods as well.

+* Each entity is it's own master.
+* There is an extra zone called "Group Controller", essentially zone 0, or a "virtual zone."
+* Any zone/entity can be added to the Group Controller if keypad control is not needed/desired.
+* Any zone/entity can only be added to another group once.
+Adding it to the second group removes it from the first.
+* Zone/entity can not have it's own group members if it's a slave in another group.
+* Volume Offset controls the offset in that zone/entity if it is a slave in a group.
+* Volume Offset is percentage of total volume.

+** If you are not using the zone expander or have extra unused zones, these keypads can still be used!
+This is very nice if you do not have the expander, or just have an unused zone.
+Simply setup a keypad for zone 7-12 and assign it in the configuation file.
+Then you can essentially have a keypad that is the same as the "Group Controller."

 ##### Paging service detail:
 These Nuvos do not natively support a page function, however you can configure a paging zone and volume levels for the service to switch the amp over to.
 Calling the off service restores all zones to their previous state.

+##### All Off Recall detail:
+If this is enabled, pressing the All Off button on the keypad a second time after all zones have been turned off will turn back on the previously turned off zones.
+This works with the keypad only.

 ## Known issues: